Crack The Male IPPT: Scoring Tables Age Groups and Pro Tips

 - Prepare yourself for the ultimate lung buster.

-- This track is exactly where the biggest points are hiding.
+- This is exactly where the biggest points are hiding.

 - Steady pacing is the key to securing your Gold.